FirstLegoLeague/tournament/README.md

 ## Adding new version to the `launcher`

-Please see the [Launcher README](https://github.com/FirstLegoLeague/Launcher/blob/readme-update/README.md#module-updates) for instructions on how to include your update in the `launcher` build.
+Please see the [launcher README](https://github.com/FirstLegoLeague/Launcher/blob/readme-update/README.md#module-updates) for instructions on how to include your update in the `launcher` build.

 ## Contributing